 Services to Request from an Architectural Firm in Bali

 The typical cost of a good architect in Bali for a standard-sized villa starts from about 10,000 USD.
 This amount is attractive enough that you will be able to receive bids from multiple firms and get a full service, including:

 - MEP consultant for electrical plans and installation;

 - Structural consultant for developing structural drawings from the architect’s concept;

-Either way, we recommend opening a tender and receiving bids from multiple firms and then deciding based on their references, communication, and also by price.
+As mentioned earlier, it’s common to use a contractor your architect has experience working with.
+We recommend opening a tender to receive bids from multiple firms and then deciding based on their references, communication, and price.